qiunimate/goodminton_vision/README.md

 Goodminton Dance is an interactive video-based training app that turns badminton footwork practice into a dynamic, engaging experience.
 Using real-time camera tracking and random movement instructions, it helps you improve your agility, coordination, and court awareness, **all while keeping your body in motion like a dance**.

+## Prerequisites
+- Python 3.11 or higher
+- A webcam or external camera
+- (Optional) conda environment for dependency management

 ## Installation
 1. Clone the repository:
    ```bash